 gc cr block 3-way

 gc current blocks received and

-Any increases in the average wait times for the events mentioned in the preceding list could be caused by the following occurrences:
+Any increases in the average wait times for the events mentioned in the preceding list can be caused by the following occurrences:

-If the average wait times are acceptable and no interconnect or load issues can be diagnosed, then the accumulated time waited can usually be attributed to a few SQL statements which need to be tuned to minimize the number of blocks accessed.
+If the average wait times are acceptable, and you can diagnose no interconnect or load issues, then the accumulated time waited can usually be attributed to a few SQL statements that need to be tuned to minimize the number of blocks accessed.

 If user response times increase and a high proportion of time waited is for global cache, then you should determine the cause.
 Most reports include a breakdown of events sorted by percentage of the total time.

 It is useful to start with an Automatic Database Diagnostic Monitor (ADDM)